 Careers and the Future

-A degree in geoscience (that’s geology, geophysics, or both, perhaps combined with a joint honours subject), is an excellent route to a great career.
-Generally our students follow one of four routes on graduations
+A degree in Earth Sciences (whether it’s Geology, Geophysics, or both, perhaps combined with a joint-honours subject), is an excellent route to a great career.
+Generally, our students follow one of four routes after graduation

-- ~20% take employment in other areas, making use of the excellent transferable skills learned from their degree, for example numeracy, independent problem solving, and effective team work.
-Non-geological careers range from accountancy, management consultancy, the Civil Service, the armed forces, to starting a business.
+Employment outside Earth Science makes use of the excellent transferable skills learned from an Earth Science degree, for example numeracy, independent problem solving, and effective team work.
+Non-Earth Science careers range from accountancy, management consultancy, the Civil Service, the armed forces, to starting a business.